Tunisian Community Center: Recognition

-The US Senate has recognized Tunisian Americans' contributions in the United States, confirming the long-term American-Tunisian relationship for over two centuries.
+The US Senate has recognized Tunisian American's contributions in the United States, confirming the long-term American-Tunisian relationship for over two decades.
 In 2009 the Tunisian American Day received official endorsement from the United States Congress.

-In December 2011, President Barack Obama honored the Tunisian American Center by inviting the organization's chairman Sami Guedoir, and his wife Nadia, to the White House for a dinner reception.
+In December 2011, President Barack Obama honored the Tunisian American Center by inviting the Organization's Chairman Sami Guedoir, and his wife Nadia, to the White House for a dinner reception.

 Activities

 The Tunisian American Center has organized multiple programs and events.
 In their support for the Tunisian Revolution's aims toward freedom and democracy, the organization wrote to the US Senator of California Barbara Boxer, requesting to freeze the overthrown President Zine El Abidine Ben Ali's assets.

 Tunisian American Day

 In 2005, The Tunisian American Center established the May 27 Tunisian American Day tradition.
-It represents a recurring opportunity to celebrate its community and its heritage as well as the enduring Tunisian-American friendship.
+It represents a recurring opportunity to celebrate its community and its heritage, as well as the enduring Tunisian-American friendship.

 Organized in a different US city every year, it is commemorated during a celebration (Arabic: hafla) that coincides with the birthday anniversary of the organization's cultural symbol, Ibn Khaldun.
-The event includes the Ibn Khaldun Award presentation ceremony as well as live Tunisian music entertainment and catered Tunisian dinner.
+The event includes the Ibn Khaldun Award presentation ceremony, as well as live Tunisian music entertainment and catered Tunisian dinner.